 Install, upgrade, or migrate to Windows Server

-Cluster OS rolling upgrade
+Cluster Operating System rolling upgrade

-Windows Server migration is when you move one role or feature at a time from a source computer that is running Windows Server to another destination computer that is running Windows Server, either the same or a newer version.
+Migration of Windows Server is when you move one role or feature at a time from a source computer that is running Windows Server to another destination computer that is running Windows Server, either the same or a newer version.
 For these purposes, migration is defined as moving one role or feature and its data to a different computer, not upgrading the feature on the same computer.

 License conversion enables you to convert a particular edition of the release to another edition of the same release in a single step with a simple command and the appropriate license key for some Windows Server releases.
 For example, if your server is running Windows Server 2022 Standard, you can convert it to Windows Server 2022 Datacenter.
 Keep in mind that while you can move up from Windows Server 2022 Standard to Windows Server 2022 Datacenter, you are unable to reverse the process and go from Datacenter edition to Standard edition.
 In some releases of Windows Server, you can also freely convert between OEM, volume-licensed, and retail versions with the same command and the appropriate key.